 (Please Note: the assessment of your dissertation for the David Brooks Memorial Fund Award is entirely independent of the assessment of the dissertation as part of your degree).

-The award will take the form of £100 worth of book tokens.
+The award prize is £100 worth of book tokens.
 The successful applicant will be informed by letter of the Committee's decision prior to the degree ceremony each year.
 The verdict of the Committee is final.
 Exceptionally, the committee may choose to award the prize to more than one recipient in a year.